 Cranial vena cava thrombosis may result from extension of a jugular thrombus.
 Jugular vein thrombosis in horses is often associated with phlebitis following catheterization or extravasation of injected material and will cause swelling, heat, and pain of the affected area.
 Bilateral jugular vein thrombosis can cause edema and swelling of the head and neck, mimicking cranial caval thrombosis.
 Ultrasonographic examination of the affected vein can determine the extent of the thrombus and degree of occlusion.
 Doppler ultrasound is a more sophisticated method to determine blood flow and vessel patency.
 If a catheter-associated thrombophlebitis is suspected, blood culture and catheter-tip culture can be performed.
 Horses with colitis and other GI disorders are at increased risk of developing jugular thrombosis; ruminants are much less prone to jugular thrombosis than horses.

-Migrating Strongylus vulgaris larvae (see Gastrointestinal Parasites of Horses: Large Strongyles in Horses) can cause arteritis with development of thrombi and verminous aneurysms in the aorta, cranial mesenteric, or iliac artery.
+Migrating Strongylus vulgaris larvae (see Large Strongyles in Horses) can cause arteritis with development of thrombi and verminous aneurysms in the aorta, cranial mesenteric, or iliac artery.
 In some horses, emboli develop and partially or completely occlude terminal branches of the mesenteric arteries.
 Affected intestinal segments show changes ranging from ischemia to hemorrhagic infarction.
 Clinical signs are those of colic, constipation, or diarrhea.
 The colic usually is recurrent, and attacks may be severe and prolonged.
 The recent introductions of newer anthelmintics and improved therapeutic regimens have resulted in verminous arteritis becoming an uncommon disorder.

 Thrombosis with or without aneurysm of the terminal aorta and proximal iliac arteries produces a characteristic syndrome in horses.
 Although associated with parasitism, other causes are possible.
 Affected horses appear normal at rest; however, graded exercise results in an increasing severity of weakness of the hindlimbs with unilateral or bilateral lameness, muscle tremor, and sweating.
 Severely affected animals may show signs of exercise intolerance, weakness, and atypical lameness that resolves after a short rest.
 Subnormal temperature of the affected limbs may be detectable, along with decreased or absent arterial pulsations and delayed and diminished capillary filling.
 Rectal palpation may show variation in pulse amplitude of the internal or external iliac arteries (or both) and asymmetric vasculature.
 In severe cases, the hindquarter muscles atrophy, and lameness may become evident with only mild exercise.
 Complete embolic or thrombotic occlusion of the distal aorta may produce acute bilateral hindlimb paralysis and recumbency in horses.
 Affected animals are anxious, appear painful, and rapidly go into shock.
 The hindlimbs are cold, and rectal palpation reveals an absence of pulsation in either iliac artery.
 Transrectal ultrasound can be helpful in determining bloodflow in the aorta and iliac arteries.